a-slide/pyScripts/README.md

 # pyScripts
 Contains misc data analysis python3 scripts

-For developmennt or prototyping purpose only.
+For development or prototyping purpose only.
 Maintenance, testing and documentation is randomly provided.

 * GenericClass